sapsari/website-devblog-route2roslyn/src/pages/making-visual-studio-extension-command-visibility-optional.md

 Next part requires reading from registry, for simplicity I will be implementing this part beforehand.

-The extension's option values are already stored in the registry.
+The extension's option values are _already stored_ in the registry.
 Registry is where Visual Studio's option values are read from and written to, but they are not in the format the extension will need.
 Option values are stored as strings, even if they are booleans or integers.
-In the next part, the extension will require a boolean value, which is stored as zero or a non-zero value.
+In the next part, the extension will require a boolean value, which is stored as a zero or a non-zero value.
 First locate the current value in the registry.
 Visual Studio does not use system registry, it has its own registry file (as of version 2017, so that we can have multiple versions of it installed).
-[This document](https://github.com/Microsoft/VSProjectSystem/blob/master/doc/overview/examine_registry.md) explains how to open it, but don't forget to open experimental version's registry file (Mine is at `C:\Users\SARI\AppData\Local\Microsoft\VisualStudio\16.0_306b9970Exp\privateregistry.bin`).
+[This document](https://github.com/Microsoft/VSProjectSystem/blob/master/doc/overview/examine_registry.md) explains how to open it, but don't forget to open experimental instance's registry file (Mine is at `C:\Users\SARI\AppData\Local\Microsoft\VisualStudio\16.0_306b9970Exp\privateregistry.bin`).
 Expand through `Software` → `Microsoft` → `VisualStudio` → `16.0_306b9970Exp` → `ApplicationPrivateSettings` → `YellowNamespace` → `YellowOptionsPage` in registry.
-You should see property `IsDisplayingYellowCommand`, and its value `1*System.Boolean*True`.
+You should see property `IsDisplayingYellowCommand`, and its value `1*System.Boolean*False` (If you have not saved the options before, the property or registry path will not exist; if so try changing the option values and save it).

 ![Path in registry](/img/makingcommandoptionalregistry.png)

-We can use the existing method of `SaveSettingsToStorage` for saving our custom registry property.
+We can use the existing method of `SaveSettingsToStorage` for saving the custom registry property.
 First declare registry path and property name as const fields.
 Then create a new `WritableSettingsStore`, a helper class for writing to registry.
 But creating it requires the main thread, so convert the method `SaveSettingsToStorage` to async and switch to main thread before the creation.
 Finally use the helper to store the custom property.

 ```csharp
 [DesignerCategory("code")] // to hide designer